 |yes, she choose not to sin

 |Was Mary predestined to become Jesus’ birth mother?

 |Was Mary a virgin when Jesus was born?

 |some Methodists say no, but Wesley said yes (see below)

 |Did Mary’s obedience to God reverse Eve’s disobedience?

-|Was Mary taken bodily into heaven, bypassing physical death on earth? (i.e. the Assumption of Mary)
+|Was Mary taken bodily into heaven, bypassing physical death on earth? (i.e., the Assumption of Mary)

 |Is Mary a co-mediator along with Jesus?

 In Methodism, Mary is honored as the birth mother of Jesus, which is in harmony with the affirmation of the Council at Ephesus in the 5th century A.D.

-Why don’t Methodists pray to Mary?
+Why Don’t Methodists Pray To Mary?

-Methodists don’t pray to Mary because they believe that prayer should only be directed to God.
-They base this conviction on verses that instruct and encourage believers to offer thanks, make petitions, and articulate confession to God alone through Jesus, who is their one and only mediator.
-Bible verses that are used to support this belief and practice include,
+Methodists don’t pray to Mary because they believe that people should direct prayer to God alone.
+They base this conviction on verses instructing and encouraging believers to offer thanks, make petitions, and articulate confession to God alone through Jesus, their only mediator.
+(Also see Do Methodists Believe in the Saints?)

 - 2 Timothy 2:5, “For there is one God, and there is one mediator between God and men, the man Christ Jesus.”
 (ESV)